-Rivington, lies to the north of Horwich and is reached from Lever Park Avenue.
+Rivington lies to the north of Horwich and is reached from Lever Park Avenue.
 The River Douglas starts in Rivington, heading south through Wigan, marking the boundary between Horwich and Rivington.
-An early form if its name "Ruhwinton" could be derived from a rough farm steading, or "Rowenton", the settlement of the mountain ash.
-Bronze age burial sites have been found on several hilltops, including Winter Hill.
+An early form of its name "Ruhwinton" could be derived from a rough farm steading, or "Rowenton", the settlement of the mountain ash.
+Bronze Age burial sites have been found on several hilltops, including Winter Hill.
 Above Rivington, are the Terraced Gardens, all that now remains of the former house and estate of Lord Leverhulme.

 At the entrance to Lever Park Avenue, which leads into Rivington lane there is a pillar which reads: LEVER PARK, THE GIFT OF WILLIAM HESKETH LEVER 1ST VISCOUNT LEVERHULME BORN AT 6 WOOD STREET, BOLTON SEPTEMBER 19TH 1861.
 DIED AT HAMPSTEAD, LONDON MAY 7TH 1925.

 The right hand pillar reads: FOR THE BENEFIT OF THE CITIZENS OF HIS NATIVE TOWN AND NEIGHBOURHOOD BY ACT OF PARLIAMENT IN 1902 THE OWNERSHIP AND CARE OF THE PARISH WERE VESTED IN THE CORPORATION OF THE CITY OF LIVERPOOL.